-Wednesday features the County Fair: your incredible one-stop information fair to learn about on-post recreation; registration for fitness classes, youth sports, Scouts, trips; AND downtown churches, restaurants, arts, retailers, community-based non-profits, 'deals' and more.
+Wednesday, Aug.
+12, 9 a.m. to 2 p.m., is the County Fair: your incredible one-stop information fair to learn about on-post recreation; registration for fitness classes, youth sports, Scouts, trips; AND downtown churches, restaurants, arts, retailers, community-based non-profits, 'deals' and more.
 In a very informal yet organized setting, students and spouses and kids will enjoy the extraordinary outlay of all that is available to you this year.

 Zero week will serve as an orientation to the seminar, the resources available for you during the coming year, and the community.

-USAWC classes begin: Course One, Strategic Leadership
+USAWC classes begin with Course One, Introduction to Strategic Landpower

-Typical day is morning classes, afternoon reading & preparation 'Carlisle Casual' uniform (men in slacks, sport shirt and/or sweater; women in skirts or slacks with top or casual dress)
+Typical day is morning classes, afternoon reading & preparation; 'Carlisle Casual' uniform (men in slacks, sport shirt and/or sweater; women in skirts or slacks with top or casual dress)

 Students will have online access to weekly schedules that include academic event, date, time, location and uniform.
 Uniform will change throughout the year.